elonlit/Genesis/README.md

 > "*My frame was not hidden from you, when I was being made in secret, intricately woven in the depths of the earth.
 Your eyes saw my unformed substance; in your book were written, every one of them, the days that were formed for me, when as yet there was none of them*" [^1]

 Genesis is an interpreted, procedural, untyped Paleo-Hebrew programming language.
-Diacritical signs are forgone for simplification, though maybe Nikud can be used in prospect as a means for keyword polymorphism or something.
+Diacritical signs are forgone for simplification, though maybe Nikud can be used in prospect as a means for more reserved keywords.

 <p align="center">
     <img src="https://img.shields.io/tokei/lines/github/elonlit/genesis" />